-Lauren Caldwell is Assistant Professor of Classical Studies and affiliated faculty in the Science in Society Program.
+Lauren Caldwell is Associate Professor of Classical Studies and affiliated faculty in the Science in Society Program.
 Her research is in Roman social history, Roman law, and Greco-Roman medicine.
 Her book Roman Girlhood and the Fashioning of Femininity (Cambridge University Press in 2014 and is reviewed here (Bryn Mawr Classical Review) and here (Classical Journal).
 In Roman Girlhood, the first in-depth study of female adolescence in the Roman Empire, Professor Caldwell investigates the social pressures that encouraged early marriage for daughters in elite families in the early Roman Empire and the consequences of early marriage for their health and well-being.

 She has also published on Vergil’s Aeneid and on Roman law and rhetoric.
-She is writing about Roman medical sects for the Oxford Handbook of Ancient Science and Medicine and gynecology for the Blackwell Companion to Science, Medicine, and Technology in Ancient Greece and Rome.
+She has written about Roman physicians and their patients for the Oxford Handbook of Ancient Science and Medicine and about gynecology and midwives for the Blackwell Companion to Ancient Science, Medicine, and Technology.
 Her new research project is on Roman imperial intellectual life, particularly as it is revealed in the writings of the second-century physician Galen and the third-century author Aelian’s literary work History of Animals.
 Currently she is writing an article on how Aelian uses storytelling about the animal world to explore the themes of justice and tyranny.

 At Wesleyan, she offers courses on Roman law, Greek and Roman medicine, the Roman family, and Latin and Greek, and regularly advises undergraduate research projects.
 In Summer 2016, three of her students will study a collection of Roman gems from the first and second centuries as part of an internship at Hartford’s newly renovated Wadsworth Atheneum Museum of Art.

 Image credit: vroma.org